Shoreline Protection and Erosion Control

 Better Water Quality: The shoreline area also naturally cleans stormwater runoff before the water enters the lake or ocean.
 With lakefront shore protection, the water quality improves.
 In turn, this keeps wildlife, fish and ultimately people healthier.

 Preventing Shoreline Erosion: Finally, a healthy shoreline offers protection against beach erosion.
 Unfortunately, erosion problems can happen anywhere.
-Shoreline erosion is a natural process, but it can be harmful to structures, wildlife and people.
+Shoreline erosion is a natural process, but it can be harmful to structures, wildlife, and people.
 Erosion along beach areas also interferes with beach nourishment.

 Although erosion is usually gradual, a strong storm, unusual precipitation or excessive runoff can make the process rapid.
 Loss of trees also affects the rate of erosion.
 When erosion happens too quickly, action is needed.

 Gabion walls installed along the coastline offer efficient resistance to erosion, loss of coastal soil and a safeguard to properties in danger of slipping into the sea.
+AquaRockBags provide a unique solution to gabion applications in the marine environment by providing a flexible rope net gabion bag that is easier and faster to install while providing more natural contouring and scour resistance due to their shape.

-We offer a variety of gabion materials for these coastal applications in Galvanized & PVC Coated Steel, Type 316L Marine Grade Stainless Steel and Co-Polymer Geo-Grid
+We offer a variety of gabion materials for these coastal applications in Galvanized & PVC Coated Steel, Type 316L Marine Grade Stainless Steel and Co-Polymer Geo-Grid as well as our AquaRockBags.
+For soft armor applications we have vegetated soil bags as well as coastal protection units designed utilizing the principals of biomimicry.